Third Side

-Third Side (新思維 (new thinking)) is a liberal political party in Hong Kong which claims to offer a "third road" to democracy, positioned between the pro-democracy camp and the pro-Beijing camp.
+Third Side (新思維 (new thinking)) is a political party in Hong Kong which claims to offer a "third road" to democracy, positioned between the pro-democracy camp and the pro-Beijing camp.
 It is led by Tik Chi-yuen, who was a co-founder and longtime member of the Democratic Party until his expulsion in 2015 for promoting political reforms proposed by the Chinese central government.

 History

 Third Side is led by chairman Tik Chi-yuen, the former vice-chairman of the Democratic Party, and vice-convenor Wong Sing-chi, a former Democrat legislator.
 Wong was expelled by the Democrats in July 2015 for urging legislators to accept the Beijing-decreed political reform package.
 Tik subsequently quit in September, citing differences on the pursuit of democracy.

 The party's 20-member preparatory committee included former Democrats Chan Ka-wai and Chow Yick-hay, and Centaline Property Agency co-founder Shih Wing-ching, who was also from Path of Democracy, the think tank set up by fellow moderate and former Civic Party legislator Ronny Tong Ka-wah.
 Others included Hung Fook Tong executive director Ricky Szeto Wing-fu and Shue Yan University associate professor Lee Shu-kam.
 The party was inaugurated at a 7 January ceremony.

 Wong Sing-chi was a candidate in the legislative by-election in early 2016, but lost the race by coming in the fifth place.

 After the by-election, the party once considered filling candidates in the 2016 legislative election.
 And yet, on 22 July 2016, ten members of the Third Side quit which included two vice-chairmen Marcus Liu Tim-shing and Ben Kuen Ping-yiu, who were all part of the team that was going to run in the New Territories East constituency.
 They stated that the party had fallen short of their expectation to forge a new brand of politics perched between the two traditional blocs.
 The party argued that their departure was due to the party's decision not to field any candidates in New Territories East in the upcoming election.
 The party failed to win any seat in the election.

 On 19 December 2017, Macau denied entry to Third Side member Wong Chun-long for security reasons despite inviting him to attend a conference on Macau's finance and information technology sectors.

 In December 2021, it was reported that Wong Chun-long, Third Side candidate in the New Territories North West constituency in that month's LegCo election, had posed as a young girl on online discussion forum LIHKG.
 Wong started a political debate under the name "Little Sister" while claiming to be part of the "yellow" (pro-democracy) camp.